Trictrac

 Trictrac's gaming interest lies in its multiple combinations, the importance of decision-making and its comprehensive rules which have been well documented and remained stable since the early 17th century.
 It requires constant attention from the players whether or not it is their turn.
 Its vocabulary, which is very rich, frequently occurs in French literature.

 The object of the game is not to get out the men as quickly as possible as in jacquet or backgammon, but to score as many points as possible.
 The game usually ends before all the men have been borne off.
-The name is sometimes spelt tric trac or tric-trac.

 History

 Trictrac was very popular in France at the royal court and in aristocratic circles in the 17th and 18th centuries.
 It experienced a renaissance during the Restoration before almost disappearing at the end of the 19th century.
 It was one of a family of games of skill and chance that included backgammon, then known in France as tous tables, and jacquet, which was much simpler and did not appear until around 1800.

 H. J. R. Murray notes trictrac's resemblance to the Spanish laquet in that neither game features captures of opponent pieces.

-The oldest treatise on trictrac was written in 1634 by Jollivet, a lawyer at the Parliament of Paris, in order to standardise its rules which had hitherto been handed on by oral tradition.
+The oldest treatise on trictrac was written in 1634 by Jollivet, a lawyer at the Parlement of Paris, in order to standardise its rules which had hitherto been handed on by oral tradition.
 Since then, the rules have remained very stable as evinced by the treatises in the bibliography, only minor changes having been made.
 One author noted this as early as 1818: "It is common knowledge that it has been played as it is now being played for 150 years, without its rules having undergone significant variations."

 The last major treatise was published in 1852.